-We are a leading provider of megawatt-scale solutions that enhance the performance of the power grid, protect our Navy's fleet, and lower the cost of wind power.
-In the power grid market, we enable electric utilities, industrial facilities, and renewable energy project developers to connect, transmit and distribute power through our transmission planning services and power electronics and superconductor-based systems.
+We are a leading system provider of megawatt-scale resiliency solutions that orchestrate the rhythm and harmony of power on the gridTM, and that protect and expand the capability of the Navy's fleet.
+In the power grid market, we enable electric utilities, industrial facilities, and renewable energy project developers to connect, transmit and distribute smarter, cleaner and better power through our transmission planning services and power electronics and superconductor-based systems.
 In the wind power market, we enable manufacturers to field highly competitive wind turbines through our advanced power electronics and control system products, engineering, and support services.
 Our power grid and wind products and services provide exceptional reliability, security, efficiency and affordability to our customers.

 Our power system solutions help to improve energy efficiency, alleviate power grid capacity constraints, improve system resiliency, and increase the adoption of renewable energy generation.
-Demand for our solutions is driven by the growing needs for modernized smart grids that improve power reliability, security and quality, the U.S. Navy's effort to upgrade in-board power systems to support fleet electrification, and the need for increased renewable sources of electricity, such as wind and solar energy.
+Demand for our solutions is driven by the growing needs for modernized smart grids that improve power reliability, security and quality, the U.S. Navy's effort to upgrade on-board power systems to support fleet electrification, and the need for increased renewable sources of electricity, such as wind and solar energy.
 Concerns about these factors have led to increased spending by corporations and the military, as well as supportive government regulations and initiatives on local, state, and national levels, including renewable portfolio standards, tax incentives and international treaties.

-We manufacture products using two proprietary core technologies: PowerModule[TM] programmable power electronic converters and our Amperium[®] high temperature superconductor ("HTS") wires.
+We manufacture products using two proprietary core technologies: PowerModuleTM programmable power electronic converters and our Amperium® high temperature superconductor ("HTS") wires.
 These technologies and our system-level solutions are protected by a broad and deep intellectual property portfolio consisting of hundreds of patents and licenses worldwide.

 We operate our business under two market-facing business units: Grid and Wind.
-We believe this market-centric structure enables us to more effectively anticipate and meet the needs of electric utilities, power generation project developers and wind turbine manufacturers.
+We believe this market-centric structure enables us to more effectively anticipate and meet the needs of the U.S. Navy, electric utilities, industrial facilities, power generation project developers and wind turbine manufacturers.

 - Grid.
-Through our Gridtec Solutions[TM], our Grid business segment enables electric utilities and renewable energy project developers to connect, transmit and distribute power with exceptional efficiency, reliability, security and affordability.
+Through our Gridtec SolutionsTM, our Grid business segment enables electric utilities, industrial facilities and renewable energy project developers to connect, transmit and distribute power with exceptional efficiency, reliability, security and affordability.
 We provide transmission planning services that allow us to identify power grid congestion, poor power quality, and other risks, which help us determine how our solutions can improve network performance.
 These services often lead to sales of our grid interconnection solutions for wind farms and solar power plants, power quality systems and transmission and distribution cable systems.
 We also sell ship protection products to the U.S. Navy through our Grid business segment. - Wind.
-Through our Windtec Solutions[TM], our Wind business segment enables manufacturers to field wind turbines with exceptional power output, reliability and affordability.
+Through our Windtec SolutionsTM, our Wind business segment enables manufacturers to field wind turbines with exceptional power output, reliability and affordability.
 We supply advanced power electronics and control systems, license our highly engineered wind turbine designs, and provide extensive customer support services to wind turbine manufacturers.
 Our design portfolio includes a broad range of drive trains and power ratings of 2 megawatts ("MW") and higher.
 We provide a broad range of power electronics and software-based control systems that are highly integrated and designed for optimized performance, efficiency, and grid compatibility.

 Our fiscal year begins on April 1 and ends on March 31.
 When we refer to a particular fiscal year, we are referring to the fiscal year beginning on April 1 of that same year.
-For example, fiscal 2019 refers to the fiscal year beginning on April 1, 2019.
+For example, fiscal 2020 refers to the fiscal year beginning on April 1, 2020.
 Other fiscal years follow similarly.